dkleftogi/duplexFiltering/README.md

 The current version works for Mac OS and Fedora systems.

-Users of CentoOS and Ubuntu please contact Dimitrios Kleftogiannis (see below) for more information.
+Users of CentOS and Ubuntu please contact Dimitrios Kleftogiannis (see below) for more information.
 The program does not work for Windows systems.

 The program depends on pysam libraries downloaded from:
 ```